Drain Field Repair & Restoration

 How long does a drain field restoration take?

 Most residential drain field restorations take between two and five days depending on the extent of damage, soil conditions, and whether components need full replacement.
 A straightforward jetting and bioaugmentation treatment can wrap up in a single day.
 Excavation and lateral replacement on a larger system may require the full week.
+We’ll discuss the exact timeline with you and maintain clear communication throughout the project.

 Can a completely failed drain field be restored?